-Following efforts over many months, culminating in a meeting with council staff, we have managed to persuade the Council to make some concessions to the plans for Shared Parking Bays in Bedford Park.
-Although you may have recently received a formal response rejecting the objections to the proposals raised in your submission, the Council has subsequently confirmed that it will now be introducing our suggested limit of a 4-hour maximum period in the key sections of roads closest to Turnham Green station.
+Following efforts over many months, culminating in a meeting with council staff, we managed to persuade the Council to make some concessions to the plans for Shared Parking Bays in Bedford Park.
+The Council confirmed that it would introduce our suggested limit of a 4-hour maximum period in the key sections of roads closest to Turnham Green station.

 We made strong pleas to exclude certain roads, which are already over parked, and supported our case with photographs wherever possible.
 However, the council staff were unconvinced and until the discrepancy between their analysis and ours can be reconciled, and problems are reported, these roads will remain in the scheme.